Portkey-Wallet/portkey-unity-sdk/README.md

 - Unity 2021.3.26f1 or later
 - Xcode 12.5 or later (for iOS builds)
 - Android Studio 4.2.2 or later (for Android builds)
-- Unity Package: com.unity.nuget.newtonsoft-json@3.2 (Newtonsoft)

-### Dependencies
+### Setup

-- Google Protobuf 3.19.4
-    - If you require to generate C# classes from .proto, please use the installation below:
+To start using the Portkey Unity SDK, follow these steps:

+1. Set up your Unity project.
+2. Open <root>/Packages/manifest.json
+3. Add the following line to the dependencies section:
     ```
-        brew install protobuf@21
-        export PATH="$(brew --prefix protobuf@21)/bin:$PATH"
+    "nuget.moq": "1.0.0",
+    "com.unity.nuget.newtonsoft-json": "3.2.1",
     ```

-To start using the Portkey Unity SDK, follow these steps:

-1. Clone the repository or download the SDK package from the [releases](https://github.com/Portkey-Wallet/portkey-unity-sdk/releases) section.
+4. Download the SDK package from the [releases](https://github.com/Portkey-Wallet/portkey-unity-sdk/releases) section.
-2. Extract the contents of the package to a desired location in your Unity project.
-3. Open your Unity project.
+5. Open your Unity project.
-4. In the Unity editor, navigate to **Assets > Import Package > Custom Package**.
+6. In the Unity editor, navigate to **Assets > Import Package > Custom Package**.
-5. Select the extracted package file (e.g., `UnitySDK.unitypackage`) and click **Open**.
+7. Select the SDK package file (e.g., `portkey-unity-sdk-v1.0.0-alpha.unitypackage`) and click **Open**.
-6. Unity will import the SDK assets and libraries into your project.
+8. Unity will import the SDK assets and libraries into your project.

 ### Tools
 - GraphQL C# Code Generator (For generating data structs of GraphQL's query responses)